 Your surgeon will mark the areas of the face to be treated as well as any other areas that will be treated with other procedures if planned.
 All of the areas will be numbed with local anesthesia for comfort during and after the procedure.
-Only small, inconspicuous puncture sites are required for insertion of the probes and cannulas used in the procedure.
+Only small, inconspicuous puncture sites are required for the insertion of the probes and cannulas used in the procedure.
 Protective skin ports are placed that minimize any trauma to the skin and maximize the ability to heal.
 Once the areas are numbed adequately, the ultrasonic probes, at specific power settings, are used to treat the planned areas of the face.
 Low power suction and specialty cannulas remove the unwanted fat and debris to create the contours and shape that are desired.

 Once the desired facial shaping is achieved, the skin ports are removed and the skin port sites are closed with sutures.
-The fat that is removed is often collected and used for transfer to sites that need volume to enhance the results.
+The fat that is removed is often collected and used for the transfer to sites that need volume to enhance the results.
 Any other planned procedures are completed.

 A compression wrap is placed that helps the tissues mold to the desired shape.
 This also controls the early swelling and bruising that is likely to happen.
 Patients are provided cool packs and encouraged to sit semi-upright which also helps control swelling and bruising.